cacheung/aepsdk-edgeidentity-android/README.md

 ### Installation

-Integrate the Adobe Experience Platform Edge Identity Mobile extension into your app by following the [getting started guide](Documentation/getting-started.md).
+Integrate the Identity for Edge Network mobile extension into your app by following the [getting started guide](Documentation/getting-started.md).

 ### Development